-However, never actually use the ears as a reference when trimming them.
+However, you should never use the ears as a reference to cut your sideburns.
 As faces are rarely symmetrical, this can provide wonky sideburns.
 Instead, their final length use central facial features such as the nose or mouth when comparing them.

-There are many arguments for an against long Sideburns.
-Some may argue that long Sideburns are not in style and that shorter lengths are safer options.
-However, if a gentleman has the confidence and poise to sport Mutton Chops, that is is his prerogative.
+There are many arguments for and against long Sideburns.
+Some may argue that long Sideburns are not fashionable and that shorter lengths are safer options.
+However, you’re the boss and if you have the confidence to wear mutton chops, nothing should stop you.

 If a man simply wants to know what length his sideburns should be for his hairstyle, consider the details and how they complement and contrast with the ensemble.
 There is a plethora of options to determine the shape, dimensions and width of your Sideburns.
 The length and volume should balance and be coherent with the hairstyle.

-How To Style Your Sideburns For Your Face Shape
+How To Trim Sideburns For Your Face Shape

 We have listed 7 individual face shapes, which are used to assess whether a particular style will suit men.
 If you aren’t yet familiar with yours, we strongly recommend you quickly follow our face shape identifying guide before you continue reading this section.